Bicep (duo): Live performances

 Between 2017 and 2018, the duo embarked on a live headline world tour to venues across the world, including the US, Japan and Europe.
 In the UK, they played shows at Electric Brixton, Roundhouse and three consecutive dates alongside Overmono at Printworks in London, which was filmed by Resident Advisor and one of their final live shows until 2020.

-Bicep headlined their first major British festival at Field Day in August 2021 and were the Sunday headliners on the West Hold Stage at Glastonbury in 2022.
+Bicep headlined their first major British festival at Field Day in August 2021 and were the Sunday headliners on the West Holts Stage at Glastonbury in 2022.
+They returned to Glastonbury's IICON stage in 2024, performing their audio visual set CHROMA.